Intel® Embedded Media and Graphics Driver (Intel® EMGD) FAQ

 The VBIOS Option ROM is linked with the PCI vendor-device ID of the VGA device (typically Bus 0, Device 2, Function 0).
 This information is embedded in the EFI pre-boot firmware at compile time or merged into the image on the host via the firmware vendor merging utility.

-5. Which VBIOS is activated when I have an external graphics card such as Matrox and internal graphics such as internal LVDS?
+5. Which VBIOS is activated when I have an external graphics card such as Matrox* and internal graphics such as internal low-voltage differential signalling (LVDS)?

 6. What are the VBIOS usage scenarios under Windows* XP?

-7. Does Intel® EMGD v1.18 for Windows Embedded Compact* 7 support Intel® Boot Loader Development Kit (Intel® BLDK), UEFI Based?
+7. Does Intel EMGD V1.18 for Windows Embedded* Compact 7 support the UEFI-based Intel® Boot Loader Development Kit (Intel® BLDK)?

 Yes, it is supported on the Intel® Atom™ processor E6xx series-based platform.